New to Homeschooling or Want to Learn How to Homeschool?

 Atlanta, GA 30339

 Many parents considering or just beginning to homeschool would like to have personalized help.
 Homeschooling for Excellence 101 is a one-day conference where homeschool parents can get individualized answers for their own personal situations from other seasoned homeschooling parents.
-Children ages four and up can attend the KidsZone program while parents attend the Homeschooling For Excellence 101 Conference.
 Parents will learn how to homeschool!
 Topics included but not limited to:

 - Where do I begin?